 Affirming Trans Lives and Experiences

-Five self-care tips and resources to help navigate challenging times
+Five self-care tips & resources to help celebrate trans identity and navigate challenging times

 Transgender Awareness Week, observed each year from Nov.
-13 to 19, aims to raise visibility of issues that impact the lives of the transgender community.
+13 to 19, is a time to honor the strength and resilience of individuals within the transgender community.
+Transgender Awareness Week also aims to raise visibility of issues that impact the lives of the transgender community.
 This advocacy work is accomplished through the education of the public, the sharing of stories and experiences of transgender individuals, and the highlighting of inequalities, prejudices, discrimination, and anti-trans violence that transgender individuals face every day.
-Transgender Awareness Week is also, importantly, a time to honor the strength and resilience of individuals within the transgender community.

 Given some of the unique challenges and hardships faced by transgender individuals, this year for Transgender Awareness Week, we seek to not only raise awareness of some of these challenges outlined above, but also to promote free or low-cost self-care practices for individuals impacted by anti-transgender discrimination, prejudices, and violence while simultaneously uplifting and highlighting the voices and experiences of the transgender community.
 In the words of Audre Lorde, “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”
 Thus, self-care can be seen as an act of radical love and resilience in the face of hate.